TheUnknownSissel/Kinder/Documentation/KinderGDD.md

 ### Locations/ Geography
 ## Assets
 ### Music/Audio
-Needs to be Planned and discussed with planed Audio Engineer.
-Will follow after more story and base conent is fleshed out.
+Needs to be planned and discussed with a planned Audio Engineer.
+Will follow after more story and base content is fleshed out.
 ### Art Design
 Needs to be talked about with a planned associate and develop more of the outlining themes and specifics.
-### Atributions
+### Attributions
 Old Nautical Map - Current menuing image is take from this

-## Time Line
+## Timeline
 First Line - Time Table

 Second Line - Story/ - Documentation/Planning

-Third Line - Mechanic Implimentations
+Third Line - Mechanic Implementations

 1. Week 1 - 8/28- 9/3
     1. Obtain Generic Story and Mechanic outline.